Overview

 - Self-schedule workflow: Settings relevant to sending self-scheduling requests.

-You can go through all of these sections when you’re setting up a job - just make sure to select Save when you’re finished.
+You can go through all of these sections when you’re setting up a job - just make sure to select the Save button when you’re finished.

-In addition to configuring these settings up for each interview stage individually, there’s also the option to copy all of the settings over from another job if you’ve already defined the same interview flow there.
+In addition to configuring these settings up for each interview stage individually, the Copy from another job button provides the option to copy all of the settings over from another job if you’ve already defined the same interview flow there.
 You can then customize this stage for any unique factors that differ from the copied job, without impacting the schedule set for that job.

 Scheduling preferences